Jimpxx/ramverk1v2-project/README.md

 This project is build in PHP with the framework [Canax](https://github.com/canax)

+The content you see on the website is fiction, do not take it seriously.

 ## Instructions for installing your own version

 -   Download from Github and unzip it